Sapphire-Digital-Interns-Master/code_challenges/season/the_basics.md

 At the end of this program, what are the values of a and b?
 Try to explain, in plain English, how you got your answer for each one.

 **Answer 1:**
+a = 4 and b = 4 because with the last line of command we set the variable a equal to b which is 4.

 ## Question 2